 A human body has different kinds of nerves that serve different functions.
 Therefore, diabetic neuropathy can be divided into several different kinds.
 Determining the kind of neuropathy is important for treatment and maintenance.
-Check nerve renew it uses all natural ingredients.

 This king goes by many names including nerve pain and distal diabetic neuropathy.
 It affects the longest nerves in the body, basically the legs, arms, hands and feet nerves which branch off from the spinal cord into the lower back region and further into the named body parts.
 The nerved leading to the feet suffer the most damage in this condition despite them being the longest nerve systems in the body.
 If not contained, this damage can lead to more serious diabetic problems, including amputations, deformities, ulcers and other infections.